landlab.data_record.data_record

 add_item(time=None, new_item=None, new_item_spec=None)[source]

-Add new item(s) to the current DataRecord.
+Add new items to a DataRecord.

 Parameters: